conceptcartography/conceptcartography/docs/concepts/transactional-testimonial-injustice.md

 ## 📖 Definitions

-> "a breach of the order of justice established between the parties to a testimonial transaction [yielding] a systemic pattern of maltreatment of people across an array of different transactions and contexts" (ibid p.
-33).
+> "a breach of the order of justice established between the parties to a testimonial transaction [yielding] a systemic pattern of maltreatment of people across an array of different transactions and contexts" ([Wanderer, 2017, p.
+33]).

 ## 💡 Examples